Modelling droplet-particle interactions on solid surfaces by coupling the lattice Boltzmann and discrete element methods: Lattice Boltzmann model for fluid dynamics

 where $\sigma$ is the value of the surface tension, and $\kappa$ is the interface curvature.
 Note that the expression for the surface tension force gives rise to a Laplace pressure when the interface is curved.
 When there is no curvature, the surface tension does not contribute to the forcing term.

-We apply a recoloring step to promote phase separation and ensure that the two fluids are immiscible, using the algorithm proposed by \citet{latva-kokko_diffusion_2005}.
-In particular, the distribution functions are modified according to,
+We apply a recolouring step to promote phase separation and ensure that the two fluids are immiscible using the algorithm proposed by \citet{latva-kokko_diffusion_2005}.
+In particular, the distribution functions are modified according to

 where $\beta$ is the segregation parameter that controls the interface thickness.
-We set $\beta=0.7$ to keep the interface narrow and minimize spurious currents \citep{liu_modelling_2020, halliday_lattice_2007}.
-After the recoloring step, the distribution functions are streamed according to
+We set $\beta=0.7$ to keep the interface narrow and minimise spurious currents \citep{liu_modelling_2020, halliday_lattice_2007}.
+After the recolouring step, the distribution functions are streamed according to

-The density of each fluid can be calculated as, $\rho^{a,b}=\sum_{i}f_i^{a,b}$.
+The density of each fluid can be calculated as $\rho^{a,b}=\sum_{i}f_i^{a,b}$.